Dr. Sheri Rowen – Newport Beach Crystalens®, ReSTOR®, and Tecnis® Multifocal Specialist

 ReSTOR is another excellent multifocal lens implant approved for the treatment of cataracts.
 At our practice, it is an option for patients who wish to eliminate cataracts and also reduce their dependency on glasses.
 The lens implants can successfully treat presbyopia, and are particularly effective for improving close-up vision.
 The lenses have an added benefit for non-cataract patients; namely, they eliminate the possibility of cataracts later in life.
 The lenses are placed in the same manner as lens implants.
 The natural lens of the eye is removed, just as it is in cataract surgery, and the implant is placed in less than 10 minutes.

-Dr. Sheri Rowen is a Baltimore Cataract Surgery Specialist who has helped many Maryland cataract patients to regain their vision.
-She was one of the first surgeons in Maryland to incorporate the newest technology IOLs into her practice.
+Dr. Sheri Rowen is a Newport Beach Cataract Surgery Specialist who has helped many California cataract patients to regain their vision.
+She was one of the first surgeons in California to incorporate the newest technology IOLs into her practice.
 These new lenses, the Crystalens, ReSTOR, and Tecnis Multifocal, have allowed many patients to see at both near and far, just as they did when they were under 40 years old.
 To learn more about this exciting vision correction technology, contact Dr. Rowen to schedule an appointment.
-She is a Baltimore Crystalens, ReSTOR, and Tecnis Multifocal specialist.
+She is a Crystalens, ReSTOR, and Tecnis Multifocal specialist.